Derpford/pathways/pathways.md

 ## Supporting Your Allies

-You may *also* transfer your SP to an ally. **This also does not require a roll.** Simply declare that you are 'supporting' an ally, and give them some of your SP.
+If  you have at least 1 point of BAL, you may *also* transfer your SP to an ally. **This also does not require a roll.** Simply declare that you are 'supporting' an ally, and give them some of your SP.
 SP is transferred at a 1-to-1 rate, up to an amount equal to your BAL.
 In other words, a character who intends to play a support role in conflicts should spend points improving their BAL so that they may act as a more effective anchor for the party.

 ## Cross Paths